 Exceptions are understandable and okay for unusual situations, if you just ran a half marathon and took lots of days off to recover afterward, or if you had to take unplanned off days, etc. But as a practice during serious training you want to keep monotony between 1.00 and 1.50.

-As the Simplifaster link above would indicate, worrying about Monotony can be seen as much ado about nothing, that it’s an older traditional metric first used with racing horses, and that advances in training have theoretically rendered the concern obsolete.
+As the Simplifaster link above discusses, worrying about Monotony can seem much ado about nothing, that it’s an older traditional metric first used with racing horses, and that advances in training have theoretically rendered the concern obsolete.

 Someday I’ll probably write a granular breakdown post with all those old tables, graphs and images.
 It’s just not going to be now.
 However, I’ll show a sample of what I do now to plan training and keep Monotony at a proper level.
 This is using the Electric Blues “Daniels Tables” Excel spreadsheet, which has a section to enter in training volume, and shows percentage breakdowns by workout type.

-I’ve been entering in TRIMP values for planned workouts in a given week, and also entered in an equation in the bottom right corner to quickly measure the Monotony for that week.
+I’ve been entering in TRIMP values for planned workouts in a given week.
+I also entered in an equation in the bottom right corner to quickly measure the Monotony for that week.
 I can immediately see if the Monotony goes under 1.00 or over 1.50 after making a speculative entry.

-One thing quickly noticed in doing this is that, the longer the long workout is, the lower the training monotony goes (since a harder long workout increases the standard deviation).
-While helpful, its usefulness is obviously limited by how long and intense of a workout you can do there.
-For example, it doesn’t do good to plan 150 TRIMP worth of training if doing 80 is currently a herculean task.
-Fortunately, I just did about 200 TRIMP in a 2 hour 45 minute hour workout (a 45 minute run and 2 hours on the spin bike), so in this case I know the 105 TRIMP long workout in the sample above is well within reach (which for me is either about 7 easy running miles or 5ish tempo or interval miles).
+For example, it doesn’t do good to plan 150 TRIMP worth of training, if doing 80 is currently too hard.
+Personally, I just did about 200 TRIMP in a 2 hour 45 minute hour workout.
+This was a 45 minute run and 2 hours on the spin bike.
+S,o in this case, I know the 105 TRIMP long workout in the sample above is well within reach.
+For me, 105 TRIMP is either about 7 easy running miles, or 5ish tempo or interval miles.

-I also notice that if you add any volume to longer (but not the longest) training days, it reduces the increase in Training Monotony over if you put it in an empty or lighter day.
+I also notice that if you add any volume to harder training days, it reduces the increase in Training Monotony.
+If you put it in an empty or lighter day, the Monotony goes up.

-It also creates a monotony problem if you have to shorten that long workout, since the deviation can decrease and the monotony could surge to a bad level.
-This can be averted by just cancelling the workout, though of course long workouts are important.
+It also creates a monotony problem if you have to shorten that long workout.
+The deviation between workouts decreases, and the monotony could surge.
+You could just cancel the workout when this happens, though of course long workouts are important.

-If measuring by TRIMP, a long workout being cut short because it’s TOO hard could actually even things out, if the end result is an average heart rate so high the shortened workout produces the same TRIMP (maybe if pressed for time you can turn a long run into a shorter tempo or interval run that results in the same TRIMP).
+If measuring by TRIMP, cutting a long workout short because it’s TOO hard can actually even things out.
+A shortened workout could produce an average heart rate so high it produces the same TRIMP.
+If pressed for time, you can turn a long run into a shorter tempo or interval run resulting in the same TRIMP.

-All of this is infancy-stage experimentation and research for me right now, and the goal is to create sustainable consistent 21 day cycles, not to mention training weeks, that are better repeatable than some of the training approaches and plans I’ve previously struggled with.
+All of this is infancy-stage experimentation and research for me right now.
+The goal is to create sustainable consistent 21 day cycles, not to mention training weeks, that are better repeatable than some of the training approaches and plans I’ve previously struggled with.